Astros vs. Diamondbacks Player Props Betting Odds

 Bregman Stats

-- Bregman has picked up a hit in three straight games.
-During his last five outings he is hitting .182 with two walks.
+- Bregman has picked up a hit in four games in a row.
+During his last five outings he is hitting .238 with a double and two walks.

 Bregman Recent Games